List of Mentors for NZSA Mentor Programme

 Tina Shaw

 Tina Shaw is an editor and author of more than 20 publications for children, young adults and general readership – including The Children’s Pond and Ephemera.
-She is editor of the recently published Bateman New Zealand Writer’s Handbook, 7th Edition, and is 2023 winner of the Michael Gifkins Text Prize for an Unpublished Novel with A House Built on Sand – to be published in September 2024 by Text Publishing, Australia.
+She is editor of the Bateman New Zealand Writer’s Handbook, 7th Edition, and is 2023 winner of the Michael Gifkins Prize for an Unpublished Novel with A House Built on Sand, published in September 2024 by Text Publishing, Australia.

-Shaw has held the Buddle Findlay Sargeson Fellowship, the Creative New Zealand Berlin Writers’ Residency, and the University of Waikato Writer-In-Residence.
-She is a manuscript assessor, mentor, external examiner for AUT’s Master of Creative Writing, editor of NZ Author, a publisher with Cloud Ink Press, and has been a NZAMA member for more than 18 years.
+Shaw has held the Buddle Findlay Sargeson Fellowship, the Creative New Zealand Berlin Writers’ Residency, the University of Waikato Writer-In-Residence and a Michael King Trust residency.
+She is a manuscript assessor, mentor, external examiner for AUT’s Master of Creative Writing, Editor of NZ Author, a publisher with Cloud Ink Press, and has been an NZAMA member for more than 20 years.

 Elizabeth Smither